2018 Planning Committee

 Susan Dent, MD, FRCPC

-Dr. Dent is a Medical Oncologist at The Ottawa Hospital Cancer Centre and Professor in the Department of Medicine at the University of Ottawa.
+Dr. Susan Dent is a Professor of Medicine, Associate Director of Breast Cancer Research and Co-Director of Cardio-Oncology at Duke University.
 She obtained her MD at McMaster University and completed her postgraduate training in Internal Medicine at the University of Ottawa.
-She continued her training in Medical Oncology in Ottawa, followed by a fellowship year in Clinical Research with the National Cancer Institute of Canada Clinical Trials Group.Read More...
+She continued her training in Medical Oncology in Ottawa, followed by a fellowship year in Clinical Research with the Canadian Cancer Trials Group.Read More...

 Michael G. Fradley, MD

-GCOS 2018 Co-Chair; Assistant Professor of Medicine, University of South Florida; Cardiologist and Director, Cardio-Oncology Program, Moffitt Cancer Center and Research Institute, Tampa, FL, USA
+GCOS 2018 Co-Chair; Associate Professor of Medicine, University of South Florida; Cardiologist and Director, Cardio-Oncology Program, Moffitt Cancer Center and Research Institute, Tampa, FL, USA, Moffitt Cancer Center and Research Institute, Tampa, FL, USA

-Dr. Fradley is an Assistant Professor of Medicine at the University of South Florida with a joint appointment as an Assistant Member at the H. Lee Moffitt Cancer Center and Research Institute.
+Dr. Fradley is an Associate Professor of Medicine at the University of South Florida with a joint appointment at Moffitt Cancer Cente.
 He is the director of the combined Moffitt Cancer Center-University of South Florida Cardio-Oncology program.
 He earned his B.S at Yale University and his MD degree at the Johns Hopkins University School of Medicine.Read More...

 He remained at Johns Hopkins for internal medicine residency and then went on to complete fellowships in both cardiology and clinical cardiac electrophysiology at Massachusetts General Hospital.
 His research focuses on all aspects of cardio-oncology, however as a trained electrophysioloigst, Dr. Fradley has particular interest in the diagnosis and management of arrhythmic complications associated with traditional and novel cancer therapies.
 He has co-authored numerous articles in the field of cardio-oncology.
 He is also actively involved in undergraduate and graduate medical education mentoring medical students, residents and fellows.
 He developed and serves as the program director for cardio-oncology fellowship at the University of South Florida and Moffitt Cancer Center.
 He is the co-director of the biomedical research tract in the Scholarly Concentrations Program at the University of South Florida, Morsani College of Medicine.
 He is also the medical director for the Harvey Simulation Elective and teaches the cardiovascular pathophysiology course for the second year medical students.